Graduate Studies

 503 Business Statistics for Managerial Decision–Making.
 (3) A survey of statistical methods useful for managerial decision–making.
 Topics discussed include descriptive statistics, probability and probability distributions, statistical inference, analysis of variance, regression, contingency tables, and nonparametric statistics.

-521 Data Visualization.
-(1–3, repeatable) This course focuses on the process and methods of visualizing information for the purpose of communicating actionable findings in a decision-making context.
+521 Advanced Data Visualization.
+(3) This course focuses on the process and methods of visualizing information for the purpose of communicating actionable findings in a decision-making context.
 Hands-on experience with software for sourcing, organizing, analyzing, comprehending, reducing and visualizing data, resulting in a clear message.
-Prerequisites: DS 303 or equivalent, or permission of the instructor.
+Prerequisites: DS 421G, or permission of the instructor.

 533 Applied Business Forecasting and Planning.
 (3) A survey of the basic forecasting methods and techniques essential for modern managers.
 Topics include moving average and decomposition techniques, ARIMA processes, regression techniques, and technological methods such as Delphi and S-curves.
 Prerequisite: DS 503 or STAT 171 or equivalent.